 9th October 2009

-Medical Director of the NPHDB addresses the AGM of the Faculty of Paediatrics, RCPI.
+Medical Director with the NPHDB addresses the AGM of the Faculty of Paediatrics, RCPI.

 Presentation by NPHDB to Faculty of Paediatrics (October 2009)